apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 I find it interesting that this is the case.
 We know that the edits made my RL training are low rank, and that explains a lot of it, and they did a second phase of RL question answering on more normal-looking instruction tuning data.
 But but the ability to `<think>` is clearly a general capability that the model has learned to apply more generally.
 The math/logic/code RL taught it to do multi-step reasoning, and the RLFT helped it generalize.

 The interplay here is interesting.
 It is a transfer of capabilities across objectives.
 It makes me wonder what else you can do.
 There are probably experiments to be done here.
-And experiments to be done on how best to incorporate the rollouts back into a pretraining dataset.
+And experiments to be done on how best to incorporate the trajectories back into a pretraining dataset.

 Another thought.
 The <a href="https://assets.anthropic.com/m/74342f2c96095771/original/Natural-emergent-misalignment-from-reward-hacking-paper.pdf">Anthropic reward hacking alignment generalization paper</a> is probably way more important than we understand yet.
 If you pull on one thing in concept space, other related things tend to follow.
 When I consider this, plus the I think there's a solid chance that this implies that it's possible through RL to learn capabilities and behaviors we don't understand yet, and this may transfer across objectives in ways we don't understand yet.

 For this reason and others, developing fast automated interpretability tools to monitor RL training runs as they are progressing seems prudent.
 Another thing to look into, which I have seen no real movement on in OSS.

-# Clonclusion?
+# Conclusion?

 IDK.
+Wait for the next article.
 Those were some thoughts and potential research directions.
 Consider this part one of two.

-Next time I will talk about the relationship between this and entropy and RLP and self play and some more research idea vomit.
+Next time I will talk about the relationship between this and entropy and RLP and self play and do some more research idea vomit.
+I think I have a real path to self play working.

+Until next time.